- 1. Limitations of Hadoop Article – Objective

 Hadoop does not have any type of abstraction so MapReduce developers need to hand code for each and every operation which makes it very difficult to work.

-To overcome this, Spark is used in which for batch we have RDD abstraction.
+To overcome these Drawback of Hadoop, Spark is used in which we have RDD abstraction for batch.
 Flink has Dataset abstraction.

 3.10.
 Vulnerable by Nature